Jannomag/shortix/README.md

 # Prerequireties
 You need to install Protontricks from Discover on your Steam Deck, that's it.

-# Installation
+# Installation (Automatic)
 Download the [installer](https://github.com/Jannomag/shortix/releases/latest/download/shortix_installer.desktop) to the Desktop and double click it.
 Afterwards there's a new directory in you home directory, called Shortix.
 In there you'll find all created symlinks / shortcuts to the installed games - which were found by Protontricks.

+# Manual installation
+1. Go to the /tmp folder using `cd /tmp`
+2. Clone this repo with `git clone https://github.com/Jannomag/shortix`
+3. Create Shortix directory with `mkdir -p /home/deck/Shortix`
+4. Copy the script with `cp /tmp/shortix/shortix.sh /home/deck/Shortix`
+5. Copy the systemd service with `cp /tmp/shortix/shortix.service /home/deck/.config/systemd/user`
+6. Reload systemd daemon with `systemctl --user daemon-reload`
+7. Enable service with `systemctl --user enable shortix.service`
+8. Start service with `systemctl --user start shortix.service`
+9. Done (all those steps does the `shortix_installer.sh` for you

 # Background and explanation
 I just wanted to have easier access to the prefixes for the games on my Steam Deck, so I created Shortix.